Special Star Weekend; Relaxing, Megalithic, Astronomic, Esoteric

 This is a Repetition of the momentously successful weekend we did a year ago; when we had a really amazing time and learnt a lot.

-I suggest that you take a look at the photos on the group wall we made at month ago; it was really a very special time had by all.
+I suggest that you take a look at the photos on the group wall we made last year; it was really a very special time had by all.

 I've put 11 as capacity, when in fact it's 9; the last 2 names are the waiting list in case somebody drops out at the last moment.

-This very special weekend could be one of those life-changing moments - depending on how one assimilates the extraordinary phenomena which will be revealed to us; and in any case will be exceptional: a total relax in the thermal baths and the very pleasant rural guest house, and fascinating dicoveries to be made in the company of a truly excepcional erudite, in an area filled with mysteries and secrets to be revealed to us directly.
+This very special weekend could be one of those life-changing moments - depending on how one assimilates the extraordinary phenomena which will be revealed to us; and in any case will be exceptional: the very pleasant rural guest house, and fascinating dicoveries to be made in the company of a truly excepcional erudite, in an area filled with mysteries and secrets to be revealed to us directly.

 Spending 2 nights in a beautiful renovated old Catalan stone farmhouse in a hilltop village with splendid views from the coast to the Pyrenees, we'll leave on Friday eve after everyone has finished work, passing through the mediaeval town of Santa Coloma de Queralt in the Sierra de Queralt for a bite for supper (either bring a sandwich or we'll a have a cheap dish in the farmers' bar), then on to Forès, the nearby hilltop village to spend the night and get up being up there in the morning.
 There are 4 double bedrooms, one with a big double bed, so if a couple come they can sleep there, and the other rooms have twin, bunk, or side-by-side individual beds to share with friends or make them.